Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2, CFB Week 3 on Wednesday, September 10
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for CFB Week 3 and NFL Week 2 on Saturday, September 13

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 2 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 2 NFL schedule is now just one day away as 'Thursday Night Football' between the Packers and Commanders kicks off, while the Week 3 college football schedule unfolds from Thursday to Saturday with NC State vs. Wake Forest kicking the week off on Thursday.
-In the meantime, there's also MLB, WNBA and soccer action to consider for prop picks.
-Before making prop picks for any of the action, click here to get the latest Boom Fantasy promo code for new users:
+The Week 2 NFL schedule continues on Sunday, while Saturday brings a big slate of college football action that includes games such as Tennessee vs. Georgia and Notre Dame vs. Texas A&M, alongside ongoing MLB, WNBA and soccer action.
+Before making prop picks for any of those sports, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.